Skip to main content

 remoteagent init --runner opencode

-Or choose opencode when prompted by the interactive wizard (it is listed first as the recommended default).
+Or choose opencode when prompted by the interactive wizard.
 During remoteagent init, the wizard will ask:

 • Default model (e.g. anthropic/claude-sonnet-4-5) — optional; leave blank to use opencode’s own default